 Transcendental Meditation (TM)

 This method of meditation does not require significant effort or concentration.
-Rather, individuals are encouraged to simply breathe normally and focus their attention on the mantra.9 During this state of mind, the individual works to stay perfectly still, void of mental boundaries or obscurities.9
+Rather, people are encouraged to simply breathe normally and focus their attention on the mantra.9 During this state of mind, the individual works to stay perfectly still, void of mental boundaries or obscurities.9

 Loving-Kindness Meditation

 Loving-kindness meditation is another form of meditation that can be practiced in a variety of ways.
-One method includes shifting a person’s focus from themselves and onto others.
-Or, a person may choose to focus inwards instead, and emphasize loving-kindness towards themselves.
-Whether the focus is on others or internally, this meditation practice improves mindfulness and increases compassion towards oneself and others.
-This type of meditation can help with symptoms related to OCD including stress management, emotional regulation, depression, and anxiety.
+One method includes shifting your focus from yourself and onto others.
+Or, you may choose to focus inwards instead, and emphasize loving-kindness towards yourself.
+Whether the focus is on others or internally, this meditation practice improves mindfulness and increases compassion towards yourself and others.

 Below is a guided loving-kindness meditation for OCD: